skaiser/mediaquery.js/README.md

 I also found matchMedia.js to crash IE8, at least when using it in a particular CMS envrionment I was using.
 I wasn't really able to reproduce this anywhere else, but I couldn't use it there because of this.

-## TODO

-- TODO - Provide better examples on how to use this in CSS in place of @media
-- TODO - Add tests
-- TODO - Add "if" condition for calling init so tests can delay calling it
-- TODO - document need to call init from a test

 ## Resources

 [First, Understand Your Screen][1] by James Pearce